 2. IP addresses and cookies

-2.1 We may collect information about your computer, including where available your IP address, operating system and browser type, for system administration purposes.
+2.1 We may collect information about your computer, including, where available, your IP address, operating system and browser type, for system administration purposes.
 This is statistical data about our users’ browsing actions and patterns, and does not identify any individual.

 2.3 Our Site uses Google Analytics, which is a web analytics service provided by Google Inc. This service evaluates visitors’ use of our Site.
 For more information on the cookies set by Google Analytics, including information on how to opt out, please visit www.google.com/intl/en/privacypolicy.html.
 This helps us to provide you with a good experience when you browse our website and also allows us to improve our Site.

 2.4 If you wish to restrict or block any cookies that are set by our Site or any other, you can do so by adjusting your browser settings (check your ‘help’ function within your browser to find out how).
 Alternatively, you can visit www.aboutcookies.org which contains comprehensive information about cookies, including how to delete them.
-By continuing to use our Site you consent to the setting of this cookie.
+By continuing to use our Site you consent to the setting of these cookies.

 3. Where we store your personal data

 3.1 The data that we collect from you may be transferred to, and stored at, a destination outside the European Economic Area (EEA).
 It may also be processed by staff operating outside the EEA who work for us or for one of our suppliers.
 Such staff maybe engaged in, amongst other things, the provision of support services.
-All information you provide to us is stored on our secure servers.
-Any payment transactions will be encrypted.
-Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Site, you are responsible for keeping this password confidential.
-We ask you not to share a password with anyone.
+Any of your personal data that is transferred outside the EEA will only be transferred to a country with an adequate ruling or where appropriate safeguards (such as the relevant company(ies) being signed up to privacy shield or having incorporated standard model contract clauses or equivalent) are in place.

-3.2 Unfortunately, the transmission of information via the internet is not completely secure.
+3.5 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Site and any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 4. How we use your information

-We use information held about you in the following ways:
+4.1 We use information held about you in the following ways:

-4.1 to ensure that content from our Site is presented in the most effective manner for you and for your computer;
+4.1.1 to ensure that content from our Site is presented in the most effective manner for you and for your computer;

-4.1.2 to carry out our obligations arising from any contracts entered into between you and us;
+4.1.5 to carry out our obligations arising from any contracts entered into between you and us;

-4.1.3 to allow you to participate in interactive features of our service, when you choose to do so; and
+4.1.6 to allow you to participate in interactive features of our service, when you choose to do so; and

-4.1.4 to notify you about changes to our services.
+4.1.7 to notify you about changes to our services.